Orford, Suffolk

 Orford is a village and civil parish in the East Suffolk district, in Suffolk, England, within the Suffolk Coast and Heaths Area of Outstanding Natural Beauty.
 It is 9 mi east of Woodbridge.
 In 2011 the parish had a population of 713.

+Geography

+Orford is sited on the landward side of the estuary of the River Ore, which at this point lies inland of Orford Ness.
+In historic times, the river met the sea very close to Orford, but today the mouth of the Ore lies some 5 km southwest of Orford, near Shingle Street.